mg-Ben/MyKnowledge/Databases/Prometheus/Prometheus.md

 ###### For [[Linux]] installations
 1. Add `--log.level=debug` in `/etc/default/prometheus-alertmanager`
 2. [[Linux Service#Restart service|restart prometheus-alertmanager.service]]
+#### API
+There exist an Alertmanager API to [[HTTP#POST]] or [[HTTP#GET]] alerts, among others.
+The current version of the API is v2, and the documentation reference is [alertmanager/api/v2/openapi.yaml at main · prometheus/alertmanager](https://github.com/prometheus/alertmanager/blob/main/api/v2/openapi.yaml).
+The base path is `basePath: "/api/v2/"`, which means that the child options in the YAML will have the prefix `/api/v2/`:
+For example, the child option `/alerts` contain the different [[HTTP#Methods]] we can use for `/api/v2/alerts` endpoint:
+- [[HTTP#GET]] method would retrieve the list of alerts
+- [[HTTP#POST]] method would create a new alert
+> Note: To manually resolve (delete) a currently firing alert, you can post the same alert with a past `endsAt` value
 ## Terms
 ### Metric
 It refers to time serie (e.g., metric "temperature", "requests", "responses"...).
 It has got labels.
 The format is like: